"The new generation holds that they

 violence glorification, or cybermobbing are based on certain attitudes and habits.

-Democracy lives on harsh argumentations and is capable of maintaiing them.
+Democracy lives on criticism and diversity of opinions and is capable of maintaining them.

-In the congress there has always been single voices of dissent
+In the congress there has always been voices of dissent.

 Every dynasty and society is made up of different periods.